How to View Docker Container Logs - A Complete Step-by-Step Guide (2026)

 Setting Up Docker Log Collection

-SigNoz collects Docker logs through a pre-configured setup using the OpenTelemetry Collector:
+SigNoz enables you to view container logs centrally through a pre-configured setup using the OpenTelemetry Collector to collect logs:

 1. Clone the repository: